apache/fluo/docs/architecture.md

 Fluo client or observer code:

 * **Clients** ingest data or interact with Fluo from external applications (REST services, crawlers, etc).
+These are generally user started process that use the Fluo API.
-* **Observers** are run by Fluo workers and trigger a transaction when a requested column is modified in the Fluo table.
+* **Observers** are user provided functions run by Fluo Workers that execute transactions in response to notifications.
+Notifications are set by Fluo transactions, executing in a client or observer, when a requested column is modified.

 Multiple Fluo applications can run on a cluster at the same time.
-Each Fluo application runs as a Hadoop YARN application and can be stopped, started, and upgraded independently.
 Fluo applications consist of an oracle process and a configurable number of worker processes:

 * The **Oracle** process allocates timestamps for transactions.
 While only one Oracle is required,